 Create social media accounts for your blog

+As already mentioned, it’s best if your social media accounts match your blog name.
+So claim those accounts on all major social media channels immediately.
 You may not use them (all) in the beginning, but it’s advisable to reserve an account on social media with your blog’s name as soon as possible.

 Social media is the best way to connect with like-minded people and create a community.
-Facebook is important, but I get most traffic to my bog from Pinterest and I wish I had started with it earlier.
-I also use Instagram and since a few days Twitter as well, but to tell the truth I have difficulties keeping up with it all…
+Facebook is important, but I get the most traffic to my blog from Pinterest and I wish I had started with it earlier.
+I also use Instagram and also Twitter as well.
+But to tell you the truth, I have difficulties keeping up with it all…

-Started a blog – enjoy the ride!
+Started a travel blog – enjoy it!

-Anyway, don’t expect an easy ride, certainly in the beginning.
-You will have your share of difficulties and frustrations and there will be times when you’ll feel like quitting, but if you are passionate about what you do, you’ll get there!
+Anyway, don’t expect an easy ride when starting a travel blog.
+Certainly not in the beginning.
+You will have your share of difficulties and frustrations and there will be times when you’ll feel like quitting.
+But if you are passionate about what you do, you’ll get there!

-TIP: If you found this article helpful, I suggest that you bookmark it and/or save it on Pinterest for future reference.
+If you found this article helpful, I suggest that you bookmark it and/or save it on Pinterest for future reference.
 It might be very useful to consult it later on.